 KultureCity

-KultureCity has purchased the old Alabama Power Steam Plant on the southside of Birmingham near Railroad Park to be used as multi-use office space and retail.
-We are partering with them on an exhibit covering the history of the first commercial broadcast station in Alabama, WSY, which had an office and studio in the building.
+KultureCity recently purchased the old Alabama Power Steam Plant on the southside of Birmingham near Railroad Park to be used as multi-use office space and retail.
+We may be partnering with them on an exhibit covering the history of the first commercial broadcast station in Alabama, WSY, which had an office and studio in the building.
 Stay Tuned for details!

 KultureCity is a nonprofit organization dedicated to creating sensory accessibility and inclusion for individuals with invisible disabilities, such as autism, PTSD, and dementia.